-- Once the test is completed, the cannula will be removed and you will then be able to go home. - Your results will be reviewed by the endocrine doctors. - We will inform you and your GP of your results and any changes to treatment or medication by letter.
-Sometimes it is also necessary for us to contact you by telephone, so please provide us with your home and mobile telephone numbers when you come in for your test.
+- Once the test is completed, the cannula will be removed. - You will need to stay on the Endocrine unit for a one-hour period of observation.
+You will then be able to go home. - Your results will be reviewed by the endocrinology doctor. - You do not have to contact the department for your test result.
+We will inform you and your GP of your results and any changes to treatment or medication by letter. - If necessary, you will be called back to clinic to discuss the result, especially if you need to start on any treatment. - Sometimes it is also necessary for us to contact you by telephone, so please provide us with your home and mobile telephone numbers when you come in for your test.